Contributing Money

 The network is currently governed informally, with Richard Bartlett playing the role of "benevolent dictator".
 As we start to collect common resources, it seems natural that decision-making power should be shared with more people.
 Here's a proposed approach to get us started in that direction:

-• all paid events that generate a surplus should contribute a percentage to the common fund
+• all paid events that generate a surplus should contribute at least 10% to the common fund

 • anyone who has contributed money to the network is entitled to have a say about how the common fund is governed